hongcsit/my_projects/README.md

 # Hello

-These are a few small projects I developed, to better understand various programming languages.
+These are a few small projects I developed, to help me better understand various programming languages.